Customer Stories DocuSign

 Reaping the rewards of a preferred payment method

 GoCardless has now been in use for more than 18 months.
-Beverley explains that offering the new payment method has resulted in a positive shift in buying behavior:
+Beverley explains that offering the new payment method has resulted in a positive shift in buying behaviour:

 Before using GoCardless, DocuSign didn’t offer bank debit, but almost a year into the relationship things look very different: